Slurm cluster protected mode - AWS ParallelCluster

 3. Nodes fail health check.

-An instance behind the node fails an EC2 health check or scheduled event health check, and the nodes are treated as bootstrap failure nodes.
+An instance behind the node fails an Amazon EC2 health check or scheduled event health check, and the nodes are treated as bootstrap failure nodes.
 In this case, the instance terminates for a reason outside the control of AWS ParallelCluster.

 Look in the clustermgtd log (/var/log/parallelcluster/clustermgtd) for errors similar to the following: